suvoooo/Learn-TensorFlow/README.md

 * _Multi_Class:_ Moving from binary classification to multi-class classification.
 * _Transfer_Learning:_ Using VGG16 weights to train a model.
 2800 images of cats and dogs are used for training and 600 images for validation.
 Example of classifying images downloaded randomly from internet
 ![catsdogs](https://github.com/suvoooo/Learn-TensorFlow/blob/master/Transfer_Learning/Prediction_with_Vgg_CatsDogs.png)

+* _NLP_Embedding:_ Moving on from computer vision tasks, here we discuss classifying IMDB movie reviews and visualizng how embedding can help cluster words (positive & negative).
+* _NLP_LSTM_Glove:_ Using pretrained Glove to classify tweets of positve sentiments from the negative one.